 Also, don’t forget some of those:

 You will need camping mats for everyone in order to keep the cold and dampness of the ground at bay.
 Any waterproof mat is okay, but if your budget allows, a self-inflating mat is the better option.

 Lighting a campfire is the pinnacle of any unforgettable camping trip.
 The fire provides the right atmosphere for storytelling and bonding sessions.
 The amount of firewood to pack will depend on the type of wood (hardwoods burn for longer than softwoods), the size of the campfire, and the duration of the fire that you will be setting up.

-Always pack more than enough firewood to avoid running out of it in the middle of your camping trip.
+Always pack more than enough firewood to avoid running out of it in the middle of your camping trip and you should pack a fire pit.
 If you will be camping on a site filled with dead trees and dry firewood, you don’t need to carry your own.
 However, you will need to pack a pair of gloves and thick-clothed sleeves.
 These will protect your arms from thorns and sharp branches.
 And if you weren’t planning to pack hiking boots or to carry a compass, well, now you may have to.

 Can you imagine walking in the rain and dripping all the way to your tent just to realize you have no extra sweater to keep you warm?
 The weather is sometimes unpredictable and you would not like to spoil the fun by getting wet.
 As much as it might not rain, it won’t hurt if you packed a waterproof jacket just in case the sky waters the earth!

 You’ve at some point been out in the cold, especially at night, and felt that you have really cold feet that won’t let you have comfortable rest.
 When camping, there might be mosquitoes and other flying insects that only need the slightest contact with your skin for dinner.
 Carry a few pairs of heavy socks when going camping.